 He lives and works

-I as an artist and creative director have devoted to exploring the nebulous intersections of art, technology, and human consciousness.
-My artistic endeavors aim to trigger sensory and transcendental experiences, deliberately blurring the boundaries between the natural and human-engineered realities.
-This in turn compels viewers to embark on introspective journeys into the depths of their own minds.
+I am Jinjoon Lee, a media artist, creative director and Data Gardenist devoted to exploring the nebulous intersections of art, technology and human consciousness.
+My work seeks to trigger sensory and transcendental experiences, deliberately blurring the boundaries between natural and human-engineered realities so that viewers are prompted to embark on introspective journeys into the depths of their own minds.

-One particular phenomenon that has left a profound imprint on my work is synaesthesia.
-Its unique ability to surpass the confines of language and conventional communication has been a significant source of inspiration.
-My practice seeks to heighten perceptual awareness and cognitive understanding, morphing spatial and temporal dimensions through visual and auditory cues.
-Given the fact that our individual realities are sculpted by personal history, cultural lineage, and singular narratives of society, my autoethnographic work harmoniously interweaves anthropological research and personal introspection.
-This intermingling allows me to continually delve into my own experiences in the various liminal spaces have on influenced my artistic expressions.
+One phenomenon that has left a profound imprint on my practice is synaesthesia.
+Its ability to exceed the limits of language and conventional communication has long been a source of inspiration.
+My installations and performances heighten perceptual awareness through carefully tuned visual and auditory cues, morphing spatial and temporal dimensions into layered experiences.
+Recognising that our individual realities are sculpted by personal history, cultural lineage and the singular narratives of our societies, I often work in an autoethnographic mode, interweaving anthropological research with personal introspection.
+This allows me to continually return to the liminal and liminoid spaces that have shaped my own life, and to translate those thresholds into artistic expression.

 Bio

-After graduating from the Business School of Seoul National University in 2001, he got BFA(2005) and MFA(2009) of Sculpture in the SNU.
-Then, he went on to pursue a master degree(2017) of Moving Image and Design Interaction at the Royal College of Art in London, and the doctorate of philosophy in the Ruskin School of Fine Art, University of Oxford.
-His doctoral thesis was titled Empty Garden: A Liminoid Journey to Nowhere in Somewhere (2020), which manifested as a 10-meter-long scroll intermixing East Asian Garden aesthetics with existentialism, poetry, and autoethnographic research, offering a new theoretical perspective on liminal spaces.
+After graduating from the Business School at Seoul National University in 2001, Lee earned his BFA (2005) and MFA (2009) from the same university’s College of Fine Arts.
+He subsequently completed an MA in Moving Image and Design Interaction at the Royal College of Art in London (2017), and a Doctor of Philosophy in Fine Art at the Ruskin School of Art, St Hugh’s College, University of Oxford (2020).
+His doctoral thesis, Empty Garden: A Liminoid Journey to Nowhere in Somewhere, took the form of a ten-metre-long scroll that interweaves East Asian garden aesthetics with existential philosophy, poetry and autoethnographic research, proposing a new theoretical perspective on liminal spaces.

-Since giving his debut solo exhibition at ARKO Art Centre of Arts Council Korea in 2007, Lee has exhibited at numerous venues worldwide including Seoul Metropolitan Museum, Korea National Museum of Modern and Contemporary Art, India International Centre, The Prague National Gallery in the Czech Republic, The National Museum of Bulgaria, Royal College of Art and Royal College of Music in London.
-He is a Fellow of the Royal Society of Arts (FRSA) and a full-fledged member of the Royal Society of Sculptors (MRSS).
-Lee’s studio is perhaps best known for the public media sculpture They, which was permanently installed at Digital Media City, Seoul in 2010, and works on the architectural design and development of innovative projects for various requests around the world.
+Since his debut solo exhibition at the ARKO Art Centre of the Arts Council Korea in 2007, Lee has exhibited widely at institutions including the Seoul Museum of Art, the National Museum of Modern and Contemporary Art, Korea, the India International Centre, the National Gallery in Prague, the National Gallery of Bulgaria, the Royal College of Art, the Royal College of Music, and the Korean Cultural Centre UK in London.
+A Fellow of the Royal Society of Arts (FRSA) and a full Member of the Royal Society of Sculptors (MRSS), he is perhaps best known for the large-scale public media sculpture They (2010), permanently installed at Digital Media City in Seoul.
+His works are held in collections internationally, and he regularly collaborates on architectural and innovation projects that integrate art and technology.

 For an up-to-date CV and more information, please e-mail.